Your prayers are answered. I have traveled to Egypt extensively and here are the 31 absolutely best things to do in Egypt!

 The Red Pyramid was built by Pharaoh Sneferu and it was the first ‘true’ ancient Egyptian pyramid with leveled sides.

 Go to the Red Pyramid in Dahsuhur necropolis 25 mi (40 km) south of Cairo and see how it feels like to be inside of a pyramid FOR FREE!

 The Philae Temple was originally called the Temple of Isis.
-It stood on the island of Philae in Lake Nasser, but because of the flooding it was relocated to nearby Agilkai island in 1970s.
+It stood on the island of Philae in Lake Nasser, but because of the flooding, it was relocated to nearby Agilkai island in the 1970s.

-The Philae Temple is one of the most impressive ancient Egyptian temple located on a tiny island in magical Lake Nasser with breathtaking scenery.
+The Philae Temple is one of the most impressive ancient Egyptian temples located on a tiny island in magical Lake Nasser with breathtaking scenery.